 Seagate introduced one of the world’s first perpendicular recording drives.
 By 2007, this helped us achieve up to 250GB on a single disk under our Barracuda® brand of desktop hard drives.
 Five years later that same technology evolved to 1TB per disk, also introduced by Seagate, achieving the highest known areal density or tracks per inch to deliver the highest capacity point using perpendicular recording.
 Yet even at 1TB per disk and 4TB per drive, consumers continue to demand more storage.

 So, what’s next?
 How can we continue to grow areal densities to meet the demand for high capacity in a world bursting with digital creation and consumption?

 Introducing Seagate SMR

-Seagate Shingled Magnetic Recording, or SMR, is breaking barriers to new areal densities and adding greater than 25% capacity growth by maximising the number of tracks per inch on a single disk.
+Seagate Shingled Magnetic Recording, or SMR, is breaking barriers to new areal densities and adding greater than 25% capacity growth by maximizing the number of tracks per inch on a single disk.

 Traditionally, track spacing shrank with the size of the recording head’s reader and writer elements (Figure 1).

 Figure 1.
 Conventional Track Spacing

 The reader and writer elements of today’s perpendicular magnetic recording HDDs have reached a physical limitation.
 Without future recording technologies, they cannot become smaller, nor can the tracks they read and write.